-The most common reason for getting a cash-out refi is to pay for home improvements, says Rick Sharga, chief marketing officer of Ten-X, an online real estate marketplace.
-It's a good way to use equity because you're adding to the home's value, he says.
+The most common reason for getting a cash-out refi is to pay for home improvements, says Rick Sharga, executive vice president and chief spokesperson at Carrington Mortgage Holdings, based in Anaheim, California.
+Home improvements are a good way to use equity because you’re adding to the home’s value, Sharga says.

-Another popular reason to get a cash-out refi is to pay for college tuition, Sharga says.
+Another popular reason to get a cash-out refi is to pay for college tuition, he says.

 Alternatives to a cash-out refi

-Doing a cash-out refinance is one of several ways to turn your home's equity into cash.
+Doing a cash-out refinance is one way to turn your home equity into cash.
 Other ways of converting equity into cash are:

 - Home equity line of credit, or HELOC.